Clipteam/clipcc-desktop/README.md

 ### Releasing a new version

-Let's assume that you want to make a new release, version `3.999.0`, corresponding to `scratch-gui` version `0.1.0-prerelease.20yymmdd`.
+Let's assume that you want to make a new release, version `3.999.0`, corresponding to `clipcc-gui` version `0.1.0-prerelease.20yymmdd`.

-1. Merge `scratch-gui`:
+1. Merge `clipcc-gui`:
-   1. `cd scratch-gui`
+   1. `cd clipcc-gui`
    2. `git pull --all --tags`
    3. `git checkout scratch-desktop`
    4. `git merge 0.1.0-prerelease.20yymmdd`